grindmother/ferment/README.md

 pub.ferment.audio:43761:@uIL3USK7QJg5AHohnZC329+RXS09nwjc24ulFBH2Ngg=.ed25519~Wa2SjJB8sXF9WNRBuIlpK1gVXmtehBe7NwYevoP/0l8=
 ```

+> **NOTE:** To avoid destroying my server, this code can only be used a limited amount of times.
+Please post an issue if it doesn't work for you, and I'll generate a new one.

 If all goes to well, you'll start to see audio appear before your eyes!
 Give that play button a spin.

-> **NOTE:** To avoid destroying my server, this code can only be used a limited amount of times.
-Please post an issue if it doesn't work for you, and I'll generate a new one.
+However, if you don't see anything appear after about 30 seconds, try restarting ferment.
+It may take a minute or two before it appears.
+You should be all good as long as `+connected pub.ferment.audio:43761:....` appears in your terminal.

 ## Hosting Your Own Pub Server